 - \$0.5 million to St. Thomas, Virgin Islands

 - \$9.0 million to Detroit, Michigan

-- \$2.0 million to Augusta, Georgia
+- \$2.052 million to Augusta, Georgia

 - \$2.0 million to Fort Wayne, Indiana

-Design Build contract awarded and substantial completion planned for March 2024.
+Design Build contract awarded and substantial completion is planned for March 2025.

-2. U.S. Post Office and Courthouse, Alexandria, Louisiana (design only). \$1.9 million.
-This project is summarized above in FY 2017.

-3. Ron De Lugo Federal Building, St. Thomas, U.S. Virgin Islands (Phase 2). \$2.4 million.
+- 2. U.S. Post Office and Courthouse, Alexandria, Louisiana (design only). \$1.9 million.
+This project is summarized above in FY 2017. - 3.
+Ron De Lugo Federal Building, St. Thomas, U.S. Virgin Islands (Phase 2). \$2.4 million.
 Security deficiencies at this courthouse will be addressed by constructing enhancements to the first-floor entry screening and access control space.
 The project will provide air-conditioned space for USMS screening equipment, thus prolonging its useful life, organize the processing space to minimize lobby queuing, provide separate adjacent zones for an employee entrance and occupant/visitor entrance, and improve ballistic protection available to court security officers.
-Construction is 98% complete with an adjusted estimated substantial completion date of March 2023 due to delays from labor shortages and the pandemic.
+Construction is 99% complete with an adjusted estimated project completion date of April 2024 due to delays from labor shortages and the pandemic.

-- 1. J. Robert Elliot Federal Building and U.S. Courthouse, Columbus, Georgia. \$6.7 million.
+1. J. Robert Elliot Federal Building and U.S. Courthouse, Columbus, Georgia. \$6.7 million.
 Security deficiencies at this courthouse were addressed by constructing an enclosed USMS sally port and prisoner and judges' elevators with secure prisoner movement, reconfiguring and constructing new corridors, and adding perimeter fencing.
 The project was completed in Summer 2019.
-As a result of the project, the AMP process FBA Security Score for this courthouse improved from 38.2 to 60.2 and the overall FBA score improved from 54.9 to 61.7. - 2.
-Federal Building and U.S. Courthouse, Monroe, Louisiana. \$6.1 million.
+As a result of the project, the AMP process FBA Security Score for this courthouse improved from 38.2 to 60.2 and the overall FBA score improved from 54.9 to 61.7.

+- 2. Federal Building and U.S. Courthouse, Monroe, Louisiana. \$6.1 million.
 Security deficiencies at this courthouse will be addressed by enclosing a sally port, enclosing the judges parking garage and stair tower, and reconfiguring/constructing new corridors and the lobby screening station.
 Additional judiciary funding (\$2.8 million) will be used to build a new courtroom and jury assembly area to address courthouse needs in lieu of building a new courthouse.
 The design was completed in November 2017.
 Due to two-plus years of escalation between the initial and projected construction start dates and underestimated general cost conditions for the project, approximately \$3.4 million was reallocated from funds originally intended for the Paducah, Kentucky, project and an additional \$1.4 million was reallocated from the Alexandria, Louisiana, project to cover budget shortfalls.
-Construction was awarded in April 2021 and anticipated substantial construction completion is June 2023.

-3. U.S. Courthouse and Post Office Building, Texarkana, Texas/Arkansas. \$7.2 million.
+Construction was awarded in April 2021 and substantial project completion planned for March 2024. - 3.
+U.S. Courthouse and Post Office Building, Texarkana, Texas/Arkansas. \$7.2 million.
 Security deficiencies at this courthouse will be addressed by consolidating the USMS space into one location, enclosing a sally port, adding elevators for prisoners and judges, building corridors for secure circulation, and reconfiguring building entry screening areas.
-The design was completed in May 2018 and construction started in October 2019 with anticipated substantial construction completion in March 2023.
-In addition to the \$7.2 million of FY 2015 funding, \$3.3 million was reallocated from funds originally intended for the Paducah, Kentucky, project and an additional \$58 thousand reallocated from Alexandria, Louisiana, to cover budget shortfalls due to underestimated direct costs, escalation, and market conditions.
-GSA has identified an additional funding shortfall for the construction of this project due to labor shortages and the ongoing impact of the COVID-19 pandemic.
-GSA is evaluating all potential options to resolve the identified funding shortfall.
-Once more information is available, GSA and the judiciary will update congressional staff on a proposed funding solution.
+The design was completed in May 2018 with anticipated substantial construction completion in February 2024.
+In addition to the \$7.2 million of FY 2015 funding, \$3.3 million was reallocated from funds originally intended for the Paducah, Kentucky, \$58,000 reallocated from Alexandria, Louisiana, and \$111,357 from CSP FY 2023 funding to cover budget shortfalls due to underestimated direct costs, escalation, and market conditions.